Roman STScI Data Pipelines

 $ pip install romancal

 Note that the $ symbol indicates the bash prompt.
-The variable Input Parameter environment_name is at the discretion of the user.
+The variable environment_name is at the discretion of the user.
 By indicating the argument "python" during the environment creation, the latest available version of Python will be installed in the environment along with other necessary tools such as pip.

 Installing romancal will install several other dependency packages including but not limited to: